Dates: 9 – 26 September 2025

 Discuss the role of governments, industry, and international organizations in funding sustainable scientific initiatives.

-Identifying opportunities for Science from the Financing for Development Conference (Ffd4) conclusions that will be held in Sevilla in July 2025.
+Identifying opportunities for Science from the Financing for Development Conference (Ffd4) conclusions held in Sevilla in July 2025.

 Highlight how industries can translate scientific objectives